meenulekha/tp/docs/UserGuide.md

 - `comment 1 Allergic to peanuts`
   ![img.png](images/comment.png)

-  The dialog icon appearing next to the person name means that they have a comment.
+  The dialog icon appearing next to the person name indicates that they have a comment.

 <div markdown="block" class="alert alert-info">

 :information_source: **Note:**

-- Adding a new comment on a person will replace any comments they have.
+- **Adding a new comment on a person will replace any comments they have.** The comment is not appended to the existing comment.
+This is to prevent the comment from becoming too long and unreadable.
+Also it ensures that the comment is up-to-date.
+Please write the overall comment in current state by considering the previous comments.

-- **All commas in your comment will be removed** when it is inserted into the application for compatibility with csv exporting.
+- **All commas in your comment will be automatically removed** when it is inserted into the application for compatibility with link command(csv exporting).

+- The comment format does not restrict the use of special characters.
+However, some special characters that are not supported by the system might be displayed differently in the application.
+It is recommended to use only alphanumeric characters and common punctuation marks.
+Use of special characters is at your own risk.

+- The comment is a section for taking your important notes about the person.
+It is not meant to be used as a full-detailed description or review of the person.
+If you need to store more information, consider using a separate document.

+- As the maximum number of entries in the contact list is 2147483647, the id should be a positive integer smaller than 2147483648.

 </div>

 ### Viewing comments : `view`

-View comments of a specific contact
+View comment of a specific contact

 **Format:** `view ID`